ceph/ceph/doc/start/hardware-recommendations.rst

 .. tip:: Running multiple OSDs on a single SAS / SATA drive is **NOT** a good idea.
-NVMe drives, however, can achieve improved performance by being split into two more more OSDs.
+NVMe drives, however, can achieve improved performance by being split into two or more OSDs.

 .. tip:: Running an OSD and a monitor or a metadata server on a single drive is also **NOT** a good idea.